Toll Free +1.877.597.7888

 Before you start reading through this ebook, here are some notes we took during the creation of this book.

-The first three sections detail the nitty gritty behind domains, their history and importance when it comes to building a website.
+The first three sections detail the nitty-gritty behind domains, their history, and their importance when it comes to building a website.
 The remaining sections deal with an overview of creating a strong domain marketing strategy.
-Best practices change and techniques evolve, so we've taken an approach that emphasises learning over a procedure; intent instead of a systematic how-to.
+Best practices change and techniques evolve, so we’ve taken an approach that emphasizes learning over a procedure; intent instead of a systematic how-to.
 We want to give the reader the necessary tools to make their own judgements about what it takes to create a strong domain marketing strategy.
 Think of it as a starter guide.
 It has all the information you need to start planning a domain marketing strategy.

 We'd also welcome you to send and share this with whomever you want.
 We wrote this not just as another picture ebook or glorified PowerPoint to be scanned in ten minutes.
 Instead, take it and digest it.
 If you have any questions or want to discuss building a strong domain marketing strategy, we're always here to help.